 Never Mind the Pollocks Here’s the Bauhaus:

 Abstract Expressionism Conjures Josef Albers at the Tampa Museum of Art

 Circle of Giovanni Battista Piazzetta 1682 -1754), Pastoral Scene, c.
 1750.
 Oil on canvas, (92.1 x 134 cm).
 The John and Mable Ringling Museum of Art, Object number: SN627.
 Raubkunst at the Ringling: Franz Marc’s Schöpfungsgeschichte has got a lot of attention....

 ...The Story Continues Its genesis in 2016 was the glimpse of a fin becoming a feather that ignited a strong intuition at ”Raubkunst als Erinnerungsort,” a research fellowship sponsored by the Zentrum für Historische Forschung der Polnischen Akademie der...

 Contact me with questions about Franz Marc, art history, real and representational animals, or provenance and authentication research.

 Unfollow Me on Twitter

-The only social media I participate in; this feed in German and English is mostly about art history and animals.
+This timeline in German and English is about art history and animals.